In 2018, brands will get brighter, braver and bolder. We present to you Creative Supply’s view on design trends in 2018!

 While expressiveness is encouraged across all visual aspects of the brand, a growing number of mobile users continues demanding to strip down websites to a bare minimum.
 See it as an opportunity to focus on what truly matters: the thumb-stopping content.
 The necessity for a reduced amount of text should be substituted with bolder, shorter wording and eye-catching visuals.
 With viewer words, create stronger impact.
 Focus on creative content!

 6. Stick out

 3D typography and 3D designs.
 So real-looking you feel like you could touch them.
-A trend that originated from ecommerce.
+A trend that originated from e-commerce.
 This year, turn your visuals digitally tactile and absolutely mesmerizing.
-The designs by ILOVEDUST should set a bar for your brand’s creative typography, and your product should be showed off in no other way than On’s running shoes: rotating, realistic and interactive.
+The designs by ILOVEDUST should set a bar for your brand’s creative typography, and your product should be shown off in no other way than On’s running shoes: rotating, realistic and interactive.